Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions

 \subsubsection{Interference Management}

-CF-ISAC can use the spatial diversity of distributed architecture to reduce interference.
+CF-ISAC can use the spatial diversity of the distributed architecture to reduce interference.
 In particular, observations/measurements from several angles and distances aid in differentiating targets from noise.
-Because of the limited number of observations in the link-level ISAC design, interference from other communication channels or ambient clutter is more difficult to eliminate.
+Due to the limited number of observations in the link-level ISAC design, interference from other communication channels or ambient clutter is more difficult to mitigate.